cyberagha0/secure-mqtt-pipeline/week-01/README.md

 ### Highest Risk: Unauthorized Access

-I ranked **Unauthorized Access** first because compromising a privileged account could potentially affect all three parts of the CIA Triad.
+I ranked **Unauthorized Access** as the highest risk because compromising a privileged account could potentially affect all three parts of the CIA Triad.

 ```text
 Compromised Credentials